trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

 This is not an official handbook.
+It is rather a collection of some rules and papers, best practices and recommendations used by me (also in production environments but not only).
 Many of these rules refer to external resources.
-It is rather a collection of some rules and papers used by me (also in production environments but not only).

 Throughout this reference you will explore the many features of Nginx and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.